Tallwave/guidelines/docs/Code.md

 * The git commandline is powerful, but not very user-friendly.
 Guis can help make advanced features more findable and are encouraged, so long as they don't introduce weird stuff into other developers' workflows.

 ### Code Review

+Code reviews are necessary for quality.
+Each Pull Request should be reviewed by someone.
+A proper code review can take time, and therefore work best when the PR in question isn't too long.

+The reviewer should go through the code and ask the following questions:

+ * Do I understand what this PR contains?
+ * Is the intent clear?
+ * Ask questions when necessary.
+ * Be expedient, but not too expedient.
+This particular point can be difficult when work stacks up.
+ * Check edge cases.
+ * Add feedback when you are done.

+In text the subtleties of language can be missed, especially in the terse dialogs of review comments.
+Neither developer should assume ill intent during code reviews.
+The goal should always be to ship quality code, not grind axes.

+ It should be noted that in a codebase where things like PCI or HIPAA compliance are necessary, additional requirements must be met, but that can be discussed elsewhere.